mittingphx/SUColorKit/PRIVACY.md

 its absolute security.

-## Changes To This Privacy PolicyThis Privacy Policy is effective as of [[Date]] and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+## Changes To This Privacy Policy
+This Privacy Policy is effective as of July 30, 2024, and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 We reserve the right to update or change our
-Privacy Policy at any time and you should check this Privacy Policy periodically.
+Privacy Policy at any time, and you should check this Privacy Policy periodically.
 If we make any material changes to this Privacy Policy, we will notify you by placing a prominent notice on our github repository.